The Wife from the Dragon Palace: Tibet

 Russian ethnographer Grigory Potanin collected a "Tangut" (19th century designation for Tibetan people) tale he titled "Дочь Водянаго Царя" ("Daughter of the Water King"): a youth hits a whirlwind that burrows underground and goes to tell the king.
 The king sends some men with the youth and they rescue a princess from underground, but the king's men abandon the youth in the hole.
 He finds a dragon in hole that asks the human to stay with it until it regains its health.
 Fully recovered, the dragon takes the youth to the court of the Water King, since the dragon is his daughter, and advises him to ask for a piece of wood and a black donkey.
 The Water King welcomes the human youth and asks him to choose his reward for protecting his daughter.
 The youth chooses the piece of the wood and the donkey, then returns home.
 He plants the wood outside his house and goes to sleep.
 A woman comes out of the wood, cleans the place and prepares the food, then goes back to the wood.
 The youth learns of this and burns the wood to strand the woman in the mortal realm, and marries her.
 Some time later, he decides to invite the human king to his house, despite his wife's warnings.
 The human king visits the youth and becomes enamoured with the youth's wife.
-The human king then plans to get rid of the youth and take his wife for himself, by ordering some tasks: to build a bridge between the royal palace and the youth's house; then, to plant trees along it, and to roll out a carpet between both houss.
+The human king then plans to get rid of the youth and take his wife for himself, by ordering some tasks: to build a bridge between the royal palace and the youth's house; then, to plant trees along it, and to roll out a carpet between both houses.
 Seeing that the youth accomplished all tasks - with his wife's magical help -, the king decides to make a deadlier contest between him and the youth: to see whose dog is stronger, then who is capable of digging out a mountain, and finally, whose army is stronger.